weesvisje/docs/docs/main/faq.md

 ### Will the app sync in the background?

-Partial support. iOS offers best-effort background sync provided Bluetooth LE is enabled and the Bluetooth central and peripheral background modes are enabled.
+[iOS](/ios/quick-tips/prolonged-background-sync) offers best-effort background sync provided Bluetooth LE is enabled and the Bluetooth central and peripheral background modes are enabled.
 Android can sync in the background over WiFi.
-Development is ongoing to permit background sync in more scenarios.

 ### Does the sync happen even when the device is locked?